nathanecross/seapipe/docs/source/usage.rst

 However, seapipe also works almost symbiotically with the `Wonambi <https://wonambi-python.github.io/>`_ package.
 Therefore, any annotations (sleep scoring, artefact markings etc.) need to be inside a wonambi annotations (.xml) file.
-For more information, see :doc:`Wonambi`
+For more information, see :ref:`Annotations file`

 To receive an overview of your dataset, including whether the each participant's directory is BIDS compatible, as well as how many sessions, recording (e.g. edfs) and annotation files they contain, you can call the ``pipeline.audit`` property